 If you don’t want to deal with the ADO bus you can take a taxi or book a driver to take you from Cancun airport to Playa del Carmen where you will need to take a ferry.
 Getting to Cozumel from Playa del Carmen is really easy, it’s just a short ferry ride away.
 Take a read of this post for more detailed information about how to take the ferry.

 Or skip all the hassle and fly from Cancun to Cozumel.
-Maya Air has several flights between Cancun and Cozumel each day, it’s quick and easy and the prices are reasonable.
+Maya Air has several flights between Cancun and Cozumel each day, it’s quick but a bit difficult.
+The prices are reasonable.
 If you want to arrive on the Island in style then you can even charter a private flight with them.
 Just be sure to offset your carbon footprint.

 Getting to Cozumel from Tulum is also very easy.
 You will just need to take a colectivo from Tulum town opposite the ADO bus station.
 The Colectivo will drop you close to the center of town on Calle 4.
 From here you will need to walk to the ferry.
 Alternatively, take the ADO bus, or get a private driver.
 How you get to Playa del Carmen to take the ferry will depend on the level of comfort you prefer.